 The letter was from Winterfell.

-1) This story was partially inspired by 'The Dragonborn Returns' by ChelleyPam on AO3.
+This story was partially inspired by 'The Dragonborn Returns' by ChelleyPam on AO3.
 It's a good fic (if 99% a dead fic) and if you like this, I recommend checking it out.
 That being said, there will be quite a few differences between the two.
-You know, it's strange; there is quite a few ES/GOT crossovers but surprisingly few have Jon as the main character, which is weird to me considering how popular he is.
+You know, it's strange; there are quite a few ES/GOT crossovers, except surprisingly few have Jon as the main character, which is weird to me considering how popular he is.
 Though this 'brand' of fic has definitely been increasing in popularity over the past few years.